User Tools

 Command Aide

-Immediately upon the confirmation of an extended fire attack in a High Rise fire, NFPA 1710 codifies the use of Command Aides.
+Immediately upon the confirmation of an extended fire attack in a High-rise fire, NFPA 1710 codifies the use of Command Aides.

-• Incident Command Aide; will assist the Incident Commander in the CP any way the IC deems necessary such as tracking crew and rig locations as they are assigned.
+• Incident Command Aide; will assist the Incident Commander in the CP in any way the IC deems necessary such as tracking crew and rig locations as they are assigned.

 • FOB Command Aide; will report to the interior staging area and assist the FOB Commander with accountability and supply lists.